 One of my biggest struggles on top of leaving the past behind and ridding myself of the guilt and the pain of which I unknowingly try so hard to hold onto… Is trying to control what is for God to control.
 Then, I am reminded of who He is and who I am.

 He is the Great I Am, God Almighty.
 Christ alone sits on the throne.
-He is the everlasting, who is and was and is to come.
+He is the everlasting, who is, and was, and is to come.
 He reigns supreme.
 He is in control.
 He holds my future.
-He know the beginning from the end.
+He knows the beginning from the end.
 He holds all time in His hands.
 He knows what will be before it is.
 He knows what has happened and what will happen.
 There is no surprising Jesus.
 He is God Almighty.